logicalclocks/logicalclocks.github.io/docs/setup_installation/azure/upgrade.md

-# Upgrade existing clusters on Hopsworks.ai from version 2.2 or older (Azure)
+# Upgrade existing clusters on managed.hopsworks.ai from version 2.2 or older (Azure)
 This guide shows you how to upgrade your existing Hopsworks cluster to a newer version of Hopsworks.

 ## Step 1: Make sure your cluster is running